RocketPartners/rckt_snooze_spring/README.md

 For example, if you supply both a snooze.properties and snooze-prod.properties, the settings in the prod file will override the settings in the main "snooze.properties" file.
 To set the runtime target to prod and load this extra file, add the following to your JVM args '-Dspring.profiles.active=prod'.
 You can have as many deployment targets as you would like.
-A typical project may have something like:
+A typical project may have something like the following all in the same project:

- * snooze.properties
+ * snooze.properties (will always load)
- * snooze-dev.properties
- * snooze-stage.properties
- * snooze-prod.properties

-all in the same project.
+ * snooze-dev.properties (will only load when profile is 'dev' and will overwrite values from snooze.properties)
+ * snooze-stage.properties (will only load when profile is 'stage' and will overwrite values from snooze.properties)
+ * snooze-prod.properties (will only load when profile is 'prod' and will overwrite values from snooze.properties)

 ## Keeping Passwords out of Config Files

 If you want to keep your database passwords (or any other sensative info) out of your snoooze.properties config files, you can simply set an environment variable OR